I’ve heard a rumour that celebrities pay people to make up rumours about them.

-The Rumour Before The Rumour (aka The Start Of The It Girl)
+The Rumour Before The Rumour (aka The Start Of The ‘It’ Girl)

-Being cool didn’t seem to pay off.
+Being cool didn’t seem to pay off, says the rumours.

-All eyes were upon her.
+Despite who released the news, all eyes were upon her.
 What she wore.
 Who she socialised with.
 Where she dined.
 The press had an obsession with their relationship.

 The Second Rumour Was Much Worse

 The press spotted Lillian wearing a magnificent diamond engagement ring for months when the second rumour began.
 As her engagement became widespread, so was the topic of ‘Cora’.